Menopause Symptoms and Work Performance: Science-Backed Solutions

 Sometimes it’s the simple things that make symptoms unbearable: poor temperature control (try having a hot flash in a stuffy office), lack of rest areas, inflexible schedules that don’t allow for medical appointments or recovery from poor sleep.
 These environmental factors can turn manageable symptoms into workplace crises.

-Flexible work arrangements consistently emerge as highly valued by employees9.
+Although flexible work arrangements consistently emerge as highly valued by employees9.
 This includes:

 These aren’t special favors – they’re reasonable accommodations that help retain experienced employees and prevent unnecessary workforce exits.